 Medium density residential sites are located on, or within walking distance of, transit routes and adjacent to a collector roadway.
 In addition, the sites are located near parks and other amenities in accordance with locational policies identified in the MDP.
 Medium density land uses include the development of three or more attached units that may include housing types such as townhouses and apartment buildings with density range of 40 to 94 dwelling units per net residential hectare.
 The number of units anticipated is 652 units, which is approximately 17% of the dwelling units.
-Medium density residential may include townhouse and or apartment style development.
-The number of units anticipated is 971 units, which is approximately 24% of the dwelling units.

 Townhouse: Townhouse development is generally designated along collector roadways and /or in transition to medium-high density residential land uses.
 Townhouses may be developed as fee simple or private site specific street-oriented townhouses with rear access.
-The land use district that may meet this description is the Medium Density Residential (R3).
 The projected densities applied to townhouses is approximately 40 dwelling units per net hectare.

-Townhouse / Apartment: There are three medium density residential sites located within the Neighbourhood Activity Centrewhich-and may be developed with a mix of townhouse and/or apartment.
+Townhouse / Apartment: There are three medium density residential sites located within the Neighbourhood Activity Centre which may be developed with a mix of townhouse and/or apartment.
 The site location will provide residents with convenient access to commercial businesses and the Red Willow Park.
-A combination of townhouse and apartments is anticipated to have 65 dwelling units per net residential hectare.
-The land use district that may be considered at time of development is the Medium Density Residential (R3A).
-The projected densities applied to to townhouse/apartment buildings is approximately 65 dwelling units per net hectare.
+The projected densities applied to townhouse/apartment buildings is approximately 65 dwelling units per net hectare.